 Allies are individuals in the Cortland community who consider themselves to be open and knowledgeable about LGBTQQIA topics and who choose to provide support, as well as advocate for those who identify as LBGTQQIA.
 After completing the training, individuals may request a SafeZone sticker that they can use to let others know their space is considered a “SafeZone.”
 Since its launch in August 2012, we have certified over 90 professionals and 80 students including our president and the vice president of student affairs.

-The Training will take place on Friday, Feb.
-13, 2015 from 1 – 4 p.m. in the Corey Union Exhibition Lounge.
-This opportunity is only available to faculty and staff at SUNY Cortland.
-Please RSVP by Feb.
-6, 2015 specifying which training you would like to attend.
+Upcoming trainings can be viewed HERE.
+Please RSVP at least one week before the training you would like to attend, specifying which training you would like to attend.
 Please email RSVP with name and department to firstname.lastname@example.org.
 Individuals completing the SafeZone training will receive a SafeZone sticker for their office/space, and will have the opportunity to opt-into being included in an online resource page for the SUNY Cortland community.
 Spaces are limited.
-We will notify you via email upon receiving your registration, if we are unable to accommodate you in this training, and will add you to the waitlist for our next training.
+We will notify you via email upon receiving your registration if we are unable to accommodate you in this training and add you to the waitlist for our next training.